00mihu/00mihu/README.md

-- 👋 Hi, Michal here.
-I am a passionate about IT and GIS.
-Seamlessly merging technology and spatial analysis for insightful solutions.
+- 👋 Hi, Michal here,
+technology and geography passionate, seamlessly integrating code as a programmer and spatial analysis skills as a GIS analyst.
+I would love to harness both these to craft intelligent solutions.

  <!-- I’m Michal
 - 👀 I’m interested in geography, tech, climat and nature